jesusjda/scrum-psm1-cheatsheet/README.md

 ## **What is SCRUM?**

-Scrum is a lightweight framework that helps people, teams and organizations generate value through adaptive solutions for complex problems.
+Scrum is a lightweight **framework** that helps people, teams and organizations generate value through adaptive solutions for complex problems.
+Scrum is simple.
+Try to help to achieve goals and create value.
+Scrum framework is **incomplete**.

+> In a nutshell, Scrum requires a Scrum Master to *promote* an enviroment where:
+> 1. A Product Owner orders the work for a complex problem into a Product Backlog.
+> 2. The Scrum Teams turns a slection of the work into an Increment of value during a Sprint.
+> 3. The Scrum Team and its stakeholders inspect the results and adjust for the next Sprint.
+> 4. Repeat.

 ## **Big Picture**